Ed-STEM/KaggleGoogleBigQueryAIComp2025/README.md

 - Lightning strikes and housing values show a consistent **negative correlation** across states.
 - Forecasting provides a look at **how these two variables may evolve next year**.
 - This project highlights the ease of combining **SQL analytics** and **time-series forecasting** directly in BigQuery.
+- The correlation trend continues in the forcasts with the highest home values going to Texas, and lightning strikes to Wisconsin.
+Which was different from historical Data.

 ---